a-ws-m/unlockNN/paper/paper.md

 ## Statement of need

-UnlockNN provides an API to add uncertainty quantification to Keras-based models and comes packaged with a specific implementation for compatibility with MEGNet models [@chenGraphNetworksUniversal2019], which are a NN implementation for materials property prediction that have achieved state-of-the-art accuracy on many benchmark tasks [@dunnBenchmarkingMaterialsProperty2020].
-Uncertainty quantification is achieved by supplanting the output layer of the model with a variational Gaussian process (VGP)
+UnlockNN provides an API to add uncertainty quantification to Keras-based models and comes packaged with a specific implementation for compatibility with MEGNet [@chenGraphNetworksUniversal2019], which is a graph NN implementation for materials property prediction that has achieved state-of-the-art accuracy on many benchmark tasks [@dunnBenchmarkingMaterialsProperty2020].

+This uncertainty quantification is achieved by supplanting the output layer of the model with a variational Gaussian process (VGP)
 [@dillonTensorFlowDistributions2017;@hensmanGaussianProcessesBig2013]: a
 modification of a Gaussian process (GP) that allows for scalability to large data sets.
 Whilst a typical GP requires the entire training data set to be stored in memory and used for inference (an example of _instance-based_ learning), the VGP infers a smaller set of inducing index points.
 The locations of these inducing index points are optimized during training to minimise the Kullback-Leibler divergence between the GP based on _all_ training data and the VGP.

 Once created, the probabilistic model must be trained in order to optimize the locations of the VGP's inducing index points and its kernel parameters.
 However,